Yacoubou-seidou/RailsBlog/README.md

 ## Rails blog application <a name="about-project"></a>

-A blog application built with Ruby on Rails.
+A blog application built with Ruby on Rails that allow users to create posts , add comment , and add likes.

 ## 🛠 Built With <a name="built-with"></a>